Little James in The Chosen & Scripture (Adapting Biblical Characters)

 It is debated whether Little James and Jesus were related.
 Some Christians believe they were cousins but the biblical evidence to support this position is limited.
 The Bible does say that Jesus had a "brother" named James, but it's debated who this brother was and what "brother" means (see more above).

-So far, it seems like The Chosen is not portraying Little James and Jesus as cousins.
+So far, it seems like The Chosen is not portraying Little James and Jesus as cousins or brothers.

 Who plays Little James in The Chosen?